ethereum-optimism/optimism-integration/README.md

 These test suites cannot currently be ran in parallel, so if `PKGS` contains multiple packages delimated by a comma, the results will be non-deterministic and the tests should fail.

-### postgres.sh

-Runs the postgres docker images with the docker volume mounted in so that the data can be observed with a tool such a `pgadmin` or `psql`.